01 | Talent Foundations: Art & Science

 Before we start recruiting, it is important to understand federal, state & local compliance when it comes to hiring and staffing employees.
 Beyond compliance, it is smart to have key documents created and ready before we hire an employee.

-We recommend most organizations identify an external certified HR consultant or organization to help understand the compliance, regulation & best practices.
+We recommend most organizations identify an internal or external certified HR professional to help understand regulations, compliance & best practices.
 Don’t know where to start?
 Check out Best HR Outsourcing for Small Businesses in 2020.

 Foundation 03 | Total Rewards & Motivations